This Day In Writing History

 Until a landmark censorship trial in 1961 acquitted Tropic of Cancer of obscenity charges, Henry Miller's novels went unseen in America except in pirated editions.
 That trial took place in the Pennsylvania State Supreme Court and was fought by legendary publisher Barney Rosset of Grove Press.

-Three years later, the United States Supreme Court overturned the Ohio State Supreme Court's ruling that Tropic of Cancer was obscene, making it possible for all of Henry Miller's novels to be published throughout America.
+Three years later, the United States Supreme Court overturned the Ohio State Supreme Court's ruling that Tropic of Cancer was legally obscene, making it possible for all of Henry Miller's novels to be published throughout America.

 Miller would marry three more times.
 His last great love was Brenda Venus, a young actress and dancer who had once posed for Playboy magazine.
 During the last four years of his life, he exchanged over 1,500 letters with Brenda.
 A book containing their correspondence was published in 1986.